 Mr. Wilson is CEO of the AIL Group of Companies, headquartered in Sackville, NB.
 The AIL Group is a world leader in delivering infrastructure solutions through manufacturing plants across North America, and licensees in Australia and Europe.
 Mr. Wilson is active in research and development and has developed several international patents.
-He is the past Chairman of the New Brunswick Business Council and Past President of the Canadian Manufacturers & Exporters, New Brunswick Chapter.
+He is the past Chairman of the New Brunswick Business Council, Past President of the Canadian Manufacturers & Exporters, New Brunswick Chapter and is also a current member of the board of directors for Medavie Blue Cross.
 In 2013, he was inducted into the New Brunswick Business Hall of Fame, and named “Atlantic Entrepreneur of the Year” in 2005.Mr.
 Wilson is a graduate of UNB's Civil Engineering program.